m18928495829/shadow-shop/README.md

     cd ~/shadow-shop
     sudo sh init.sh
     ```
-    During this step, you have to specify the `state` and `doamin name` of your website.
-You may choose to run your website either in `development` or `production` state.
-Then you need input the `domain name` to be used by the your website.
+  At this step, you have to specify the `state` and `doamin name` of your website.
+You may choose to run your website either as `development` or `production`.
+For production environment(where you are selling your shadowsock services), please make sure you input the corret domain name for the internet users to access you website.
+Failing to specify the domain name for production environment will result in invalid digital certificates later on.

-    Before proceeding to this step, if you plan to choose `production` state, then you have to make sure that the `domain name` you are going to input indeed points to the IP address of the server that is running this software.
-Otherwise, the sofeware will NOT be able to get a valid digital certificate for you website later on.

-## Website Maintainence
+## The following commands are using for Website Maintainence -- Please also refer to official docker and docker-compose website

 1. Create and run website:
     ```